Rachel Jarry: WNBA

 She was drafted by the Atlanta Dream in 2011 as the eighteenth overall pick.
 The Dream traded her to the Minnesota Lynx on draft day.
 She learned she was drafted on Twitter.

 On 11 February 2013, the Lynx signed Jarry to a contract.
 Jarry earned a roster spot as a guard for the defending Western Conference champions.
 She made her WNBA debut on 1 June 2013 in a victory over the Connecticut Sun.

 Jarry gradually gained playing time as the 2013 season progressed, and scored in double figures twice as a reserve.
 The Lynx would go on to win the 2013 WNBA championship.

 In February 2017, it was announced that Jarry signed with the Atlanta Dream.

 National team

 Jarry has represented Australia on the junior team, called the Gems, in 25 games.
 In 2009, she was a member of the Gems's team that competed at the Under-19 World Championships in Thailand where the team finished fifth overall.

 Jarry was named to the 2012 Australia women's national basketball team.
-She was scheduled to participate in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.
+The Australian team won the bronze medal at the 2012 Summer Olympics.
+Jarry also participated at the 2016 Summer Olympics, where Australia finished 5th.

+Jarry was part of the Australian team that won bronze at the 2014 World Cup.